-Vaccines have been hailed as one of the greatest public health interventions since the discovery of the need for clean water.
-By immunizing people of all ages, we have the power to save lives.
+Vaccines are as one of the greatest public health interventions, second only to clean water.
+By vaccinating people of all ages, we have the power to save lives.
 However, there are many families in the U.S. – and throughout the world – that are still personally affected by vaccine-preventable diseases.
 Read their stories.